opencast/opencast/docs/guides/admin/docs/modules/youtubepublication.md

 ## Google Developers Configuration

-Below is a summarized version of Google's quickstart page, which currently lives [here][googledoc].
+Below is a summarized version of [Google's quickstart page][googledoc].
 If these instructions do not work for you, or are unclear please let us know - Google has a habit of changing its configuration pages and we don't always notice!